Grapefruit juice

 Grapefruit juice is the juice from grapefruits.
 It is rich in vitamin C and ranges from sweet-tart to very sour.
 Variations include white grapefruit, pink grapefruit and ruby red grapefruit juice.

 Grapefruit juice is important in medicine because of its interactions with many common drugs including caffeine and medications, which can alter how they behave in the body.

 Grapefruit juice is a common breakfast beverage in the United States.

 Drug interactions

 Grapefruit and grapefruit juice have been found to interact with numerous drugs, in many cases resulting in adverse effects.
 This happens in two ways: one is that grapefruit can block an enzyme which metabolizes medication, and if the drug is not metabolized, then the level of the drug in the blood can become too high, leading to an adverse effect.
 The other effect is that grapefruit can block the absorption of drugs in the intestine, and if the drug is not absorbed, then not enough of it is in the blood to have a therapeutic effect.

-One whole grapefruit or a glass of 200 mL of grapefruit juice can cause drug overdose toxicity.
-Drugs which are incompatible with grapefruit are typically labeled on the container or package insert.
+One whole grapefruit or a glass of 200 mL of grapefruit juice is enough to cause significant increases in drug exposure and harm.
+This especially affects drugs with low bioavailability due to high first pass metabolism.
+An interval of 4 hours between ingestion of grapefruit and drug (felodipine) produced the maximum change, with 50% of this at 10 hours and 25% after a day.
+Cumulative effects were also observed.
+Typically, drugs that are incompatible with grapefruit are marked as such on the container or package insert.
 People taking drugs can ask their health care provider or pharmacist questions about grapefruit/drug interactions.

+In the medical literature, grapefruit juice is sometimes referred to by the acronym GFJ.